has a casting career that

 Stacy has been successful in casting a variety of projects, including many national network commercials for notable directors and clients.
 Some of her award-winning commercial spots include: New York Lottery "Little Bit of Luck”, Febreeze, and Careerbuilder.com’s Superbowl Campaign.

 Additionally, she has cast lauded short films garnering nominations and awards from the AICP Next, Shots Awards, The One Show, and The Webby’s.

-Aside from casting, Stacy has also taught at various learning institutes including One on One NYC and The Upright Citizens Brigade Theater of Improvisation.
+Aside from casting, Stacy has also taught at various learning institutes including Actors Connection and The Upright Citizens Brigade Theater of Improvisation.
 Upon the closing of the former, Stacy has expanded her classes online.
 She along with Phil Cassese of Stewart Talent, have adapted their popular UCB class to fit an online format.
 This CLASS and several others they have developed have garnered continued success and sell out on a regular basis.

 For Stacy, casting is not “just a job.”
 She truly loves what she does and her passion stems from her appreciation for actors.
 “I love actors and enjoy finding them the perfect role.
 In doing this, we make our clients happy as well.
 It’s a win-win!”